Marfan syndrome: Lungs

-Individuals with Marfan Syndrome may be affected by various lung-related problems.
-One study found that only 37% of the patient sample studied (mean age 32±14 years; M 45%) had normal lung function.
-Spontaneous pneumothorax is common.
+Individuals with Marfan syndrome may be affected by various lung-related problems.
+Spontaneous pneumothorax can be present, but is not common.
 In spontaneous unilateral pneumothorax, air escapes from a lung and occupies the pleural space between the chest wall and a lung.
 The lung becomes partially compressed or collapsed.
 This can cause pain, shortness of breath, cyanosis, and, if not treated, death.
-Other possible pulmonary manifestations of MFS include sleep apnea and idiopathic obstructive lung disease.
+Other possible pulmonary manifestations of MFS include sleep apnea, which is typically treated with BiPAP. and idiopathic obstructive lung disease.
 Pathologic changes in the lungs have been described such as cystic changes, emphysema, pneumonia, bronchiectasis, bullae, apical fibrosis and congenital malformations such as middle lobe hypoplasia.

 Nervous system

 Dural ectasia, the weakening of the connective tissue of the dural sac encasing the spinal cord, can result in a loss of quality of life.
 It can be present for a long time without producing any noticeable symptoms.
 Symptoms that can occur are lower back pain, leg pain, abdominal pain, other neurological symptoms in the lower extremities, or headaches – symptoms which usually diminish when lying flat.
 On X-ray, however, dural ectasia is not often visible in the early stages.
 A worsening of symptoms might warrant an MRI of the lower spine.
 Dural ectasia that has progressed to this stage would appear in an MRI as a dilated pouch wearing away at the lumbar vertebrae.
-Other spinal issues associated with MFS include degenerative disc disease, spinal cysts, and dysfunction of the autonomic nervous system.